masalinas/uniovi-maiind-node-red-docker/README.md

 # Description
 Uniovi node-red and Docker training.
-This repo it's a Dockerfile to create a custom node-red including:
+This repo it's a Dockerfile to create a custom node-red service including:
  - Securize with a default credentials admin/undergorund
  - With some libraries just installed: mongodb and dashboard
  - With a simple sample flow